 Here are 3 things we know for sure:

-1. We can never trust technology 100%: with 11 million deaf people in the UK, is it not about time that theatres look at investing money into their own captioning equipment so that they have them in house rather than
+1. We can never trust technology 100%: with 11 million deaf people in the UK, is it not about time that theatres look at investing money into their own captioning equipment so that they have them in-house rather than relying on external sources.

-2. There was a lack of understanding here was obvious.
+2. The lack of understanding here was obvious.
 The person who dealt with her at the theatre wasn’t really considering her needs as a deaf customer, and not dealing with the situation in a way that reflected her needs.

 3. The team members that dealt with this issue, were unaware of internal processes.
 When she was unable to enjoy the show due to lack of subtitles; the box office simply apologised.
 Only when she contacted them later did they think about offering her tickets for another show.
 It begs the question that if they were planning on offering these anyway; why they did not just choose to do is at the time of her initial interaction with the box office.

 Deaf people face these issues on a daily basis.
-Have a think about the impression that this experience left on her; and the amount of people who she shared this story with; and think of how you can make changes so that this does not happen to you.
+Have a think about the impression that this experience left on her; and the number of people with who she shared this story; and think of how you can make changes so that this does not happen to you.